gloaysa/lgg/README.md

 # See: https://docs.rs/chrono/latest/chrono/format/strftime/
 journal_date_format = "%A, %d %b %Y" # e.g., "Friday, 15 Aug 2025"

+# The format for date time in due_date & done_date of todos.
+# If you don't want the time to appear, change it to "%d/%m/%Y"
+todo_datetime_format = "%d/%m/%Y %H:%M"
 # The different formats you want to use for the date
 # when creating new entries or searching for them.
 # Uses chrono's strftime format specifiers.